Heterometallic spin-1/2 quantum magnet under hydrostatic pressure: Results

 The frequency variation of the peak positions, the so-called frequency-field diagram (FFD), is shown in Fig.~\ref{ESR_Fig1}(b).
 The energy of the G$_1$ mode decreases with magnetic field and reaches zero close to $H_{\rm{c1}}$ determined from the RF susceptometry, indicating that it arises from transitions between the singlet ground state $S=0$ and the $S_z = - 1$ state.
 ESR measurements are sensitive to transitions at the $\Gamma$ point ($k=0$) because the radiation used ($\approx 500$~GHz) carries a negligible momentum $k$.
 Hence, the critical field at which the singlet-triplet energy gap closes extracted from ESR can be higher than that from bulk magnetometry, which is sensitive to the whole Brillouin zone.

-The slope of the solid lines in Fig.~\ref{ESR_Fig1}(b) yields the effective $g$-factor of 2.15(1), which is the average value of the $g$-factors of the Cu$^{2+}$ and V$^{4+}$ ions that form the dimers.
-There is a clear departure from linear-in-field behavior of the $G_1$ and $\tau$ modes.
+The slope of the dashed lines in Fig.~\ref{ESR_Fig1}(b) yields the effective $g$-factor of 2.15(1), which is the average value of the $g$-factors of the Cu$^{2+}$ and V$^{4+}$ ions that form the dimers.
+There is a clear departure from linear-in-field behavior of the $G_1$ and $\tau$ modes [see Fig.~\ref{ESR_Fig1}(c)].
 This is a characteristic feature of a spin-dimer system formed by dissimilar spins.
-While the overall slope corresponds to the average $g$-factor of Cu$^{2+}$ and V$^{4+}$, the nonlinearity is dictated by the difference between them~\cite{Abragam}.
+While the overall slope corresponds to the average $g$-factor of Cu$^{2+}$ and V$^{4+}$, the nonlinearity is dictated by the difference between them~\cite{Abragam1970}.

 The inset in Fig. \ref{ESR_Fig1}(b) illustrates the difference between the energy level schemes for dimer systems with similar (dashed lines) and dissimilar (solid lines) magnetic ions.
 The field behavior of the $S_z=0$ and $S = 0$ states is distinctly non-linear for the system of dissimilar spins; thus, the experimentally observed deviation from linearity allows us to disentangle the Cu$^{2+}$ and V$^{4+}$ $g$-factors.
 A~least squares fit returns $g_{\rm V}=2.00(5)$ and $g_{\rm Cu}=2.30(5)$.
 We note that the presence of DM interaction may also lead to the non-linear behavior of the $G_1$ mode, depending on the relative orientation of the DM vector.
-However, the deviation from the linearity in the case of DM interaction is much more pronounced in the vicinity of the $H_{c1}$, while here we observe it over the entire field range~\cite{nojiri2003esr}.
+However, the deviation from the linearity in the case of DM interaction is much more pronounced in the vicinity of the $H_{c1}$, while here we observe it over the entire field range~\cite{Nojiri2003}.

 The $M$ mode appears close to $H_{\rm c2}$ and grows linearly with increasing field.
 It is attributed to the excitation of magnons emerging from the field-polarized phase.
 Following the same Brillouin-zone argument above, the field at which this mode reaches zero frequency can be lower than the upper critical field obtained from bulk measurements.